Australian Life Tables

 The current publication is called Australian Life Tables 2010-12 (ISBN 978-1-925220-24-7).
 One of the big differences in life expectancies is between men and women (women typically live years longer), and the Life Tables provide separate tables for them.
 However, there are two basic problems arising from personal use of the Life Tables.

 1. They are averages and do not take any account of individual variations

 2. They do not take account of the consistent trend of people living longer

-Over the last fifteen years or so there has been an explosion in well-researched information about the factors affecting longevity and how they could influence each of us.
+Over the last twenty years or so there has been an explosion in well-researched information about the factors affecting longevity and how they could influence each of us.

 At My Longevity, we use this new information and also address the problems with the Life Tables in providing you with your own personal SHAPE analysis.
 We use the basic data in the Australian Life Tables and enable you to customise this to your own situation.